-Management's Discussion and Analysis For the year ended January 31, 2023
+Management's Discussion and Analysis For the year ended January 31, 2024

-Date of Report: May 25, 2023
+Date of Report: May 29, 2024

-The following discussion and analysis of the Company's financial condition and results of operations for the year ended January 31, 2023, should be read in conjunction with its consolidated financial statements and related notes.
-The requisite financial data presented for the relevant periods has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The following discussion and analysis of the Company's financial condition and results of operations for the year ended January 31, 2024, should be read in conjunction with its consolidated financial statements and related notes.
+The requisite financial data presented for the relevant periods has been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

 All dollar figures included therein and in the following MD&A are quoted in Canadian dollars.
-Additional information relevant to the Company's activities can be found on SEDAR at www.sedar.com.
+Additional information relevant to the Company's activities can be found on SEDAR+ at www.sedarplus.ca.